xebialabs/love-demo/workshop/README.md

 ```
 3) Open the XL Deploy GUI and review the environment that you just created.

-# Exercise 3: Import a simple application and deploy it
+# Exercise 3: Import a simple package and deploy it

 Let's try and deploy something to our local Docker instance with XL Deploy.
 We'll start with a single container; the backend part of the REST-o-rant application.
 It's called **rest-o-rant-api** because it serves up the API.